KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

         <h1>Bubblemap of all instances</h1>
  </header>

 After looking at the comparisons of each weather type, let's look at where the accidents happen.
-The Bubble-Plot below displays each location where an accident has happend as a bubble, with the size and color of the bubble indicating number of instances per location.
+The **Bubble-Plot** below displays each location where an accident has happend as a bubble, with the size and color of the bubble indicating number of instances per location.
 Once again, you can use the buttons to choose weather type.

- the size and color changes based on the frequency of crashes at certain locations.

 <div class="button-container">
   <button class="tab" onclick="openMap(event, 'bubblemap_normal_weather', '/assets/html/bubblemap_normal_weather.html')">Normal Weather</button>